yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/React_Questions.md

 let store = createStore(allReducers, applyMiddleware(thunkMiddleware));
 ```

 <br/>

 > - **Combine with React-Redux** <br/>
-(1) Provider : The <Provider /> makes the Redux store available to any nested components that have been wrapped in the connect() function.
+(1) **Provider** : The <Provider /> makes the Redux store available to any nested components that have been wrapped in the connect() function.
 Since any React component in a React Redux app can be connected, most applications will render a <Provider> at the top level, with the entire app’s component tree inside of it.
 Normally, you can’t use a connected component unless it is nested inside of a <Provider>. <br/>
-(2) Connect : The connect() function connects a React component to a Redux store. <br/>
+(2) **Connect** : The connect() function connects a React component to a Redux store. <br/>
-(3) mapStateToProps : As the first argument passed in to connect, mapStateToProps is used for selecting the part of the data from the store that the connected component needs.  <br/>
+(2.1) mapStateToProps : As the first argument passed in to connect, if mapStateToProps is specified that any time the store is updated, mapStateToProps will be called. <br/>
-(4) mapDispatchToProps : As the second argument passed in to connect, mapDispatchToProps is used for dispatching actions to the store.
+(2.2) mapDispatchToProps : As the second argument passed in to connect, mapDispatchToProps is used for dispatching actions to the store. <br/>
+(2.3) mergeProps : It is a function which is used to select a slice of the props from state and dispatch. <br/>
+(2.4) options : If specified, further customizes the behavior of the connector.
 ```
-function connect(mapStateToProps?, mapDispatchToProps?, mergeProps?, options?)
+function connect(mapStateToProps, mapDispatchToProps, mergeProps, options)
 ```

 <br/>